hellolvn1/FanControlRestfulWebService/README.md

 2. Allow multiple fan interface
 3. Separate HTML and web service laywer
 4. Improve the 3 action buttons design
+5. Clean up both the front end and back end code.

 ****Acknowledgement

-The FAN spining html code was used from the URL: https://programtuts.com/fan/fan.html
+The FAN spining html code was used from this URL: https://programtuts.com/fan/fan.html